dekoza/mtgpl/comprules.rst

 706.9c
 ------
 Some copy effects modify a characteristic as part of the copying process.
 The final value(s) for that characteristic becomes part of the copiable values for the copy.

-Example: Copy Artifact is an enchantment that reads, "You may have Copy Artifact enter the battlefield as a copy of any artifact on the battlefield, except it's an enchantment in addition to its other types."
-It enters the battlefield as a copy of Juggernaut.
+**Example:** :mtgtip:`Copy Artifact` is an enchantment that reads, "You may have Copy Artifact enter the battlefield as a copy of any artifact on the battlefield, except it's an enchantment in addition to its other types."
+It enters the battlefield as a copy of :mtgtip:`Juggernaut`.
 The copiable values of the Copy Artifact now match those of Juggernaut with one modification: its types are now artifact, creature, and enchantment.

 .. _mtgcr-706-9d:

 706.9d
 ------
 When applying a copy effect that doesn't copy a certain characteristic, retains an original value for a certain characteristic, or modifies the final value of a certain characteristic, any characteristic-defining ability (see rule :ref:`604.3 <mtgcr-604-3>`) of the object being copied that defines that characteristic is not copied.
 If that characteristic is color, any color indicator (see rule :ref:`204 <mtgcr-204>`) of that object is also not copied.

-Example: Quicksilver Gargantuan is a creature that reads, "You may have Quicksilver Gargantuan enter the battlefield as a copy of any creature on the battlefield, except it's still 7/7."
-Quicksilver Gargantuan enters the battlefield as a copy of Tarmogoyf, which has a characteristic-defining ability that defines its power and toughness.
+**Example:** :mtgtip:`Quicksilver Gargantuan` is a creature that reads, "You may have Quicksilver Gargantuan enter the battlefield as a copy of any creature on the battlefield, except it's still 7/7."
+Quicksilver Gargantuan enters the battlefield as a copy of :mtgtip:`Tarmogoyf`, which has a characteristic-defining ability that defines its power and toughness.
 Quicksilver Gargantuan does not have that ability.
 It will be 7/7.

 .. _mtgcr-706-10:

 706.10
 ------
 To copy a spell or activated ability means to put a copy of it onto the stack; a copy of a spell isn't cast and a copy of an activated ability isn't activated.
 A copy of a spell or ability copies both the characteristics of the spell or ability and all decisions made for it, including modes, targets, the value of X, and additional or alternative costs.
 (See rule :ref:`601 <mtgcr-601>`, "Casting Spells.")
 Choices that are normally made on resolution are not copied.
 If an effect of the copy refers to objects used to pay its costs, it uses the objects used to pay the costs of the original spell or ability.
 A copy of a spell is owned by the player under whose control it was put on the stack.
 A copy of a spell or ability is controlled by the player under whose control it was put on the stack.
 A copy of a spell is itself a spell, even though it has no spell card associated with it.
 A copy of an ability is itself an ability.

-Example: A player casts Fork, targeting an Emerald Charm.
+**Example:** A player casts :mtgtip:`Fork`, targeting an :mtgtip:`Emerald Charm`.
 Fork reads, "Copy target instant or sorcery spell, except that the copy is red.
 You may choose new targets for the copy."
 Emerald Charm is a green instant that reads, "Choose one -- Untap target permanent; or destroy target non-Aura enchantment; or target creature loses flying until end of turn."
 When the Fork resolves, it puts a copy of the Emerald Charm on the stack except the copy is red, not green.
 The copy has the same mode that was chosen for the original Emerald Charm.
 It does not necessarily have the same target, but only because Fork allows choosing of new targets.

-Example: Fling is an instant that reads, "As an additional cost to cast Fling, sacrifice a creature" and "Fling deals damage equal to the sacrificed creature's power to target creature or player."
+**Example:** :mtgtip:`Fling` is an instant that reads, "As an additional cost to cast Fling, sacrifice a creature" and "Fling deals damage equal to the sacrificed creature's power to target creature or player."
 When determining how much damage a copy of Fling deals, it checks the power of the creature sacrificed to pay for the original Fling.

 .. _mtgcr-706-10a: